The short answer is – Yes, it is. That, however, is not to say it’s impossible.

 You also need to learn how to use algorithms and data structures to write seamless code.
 The more functional and efficient your code is, the more sophisticated your computer programming skills are.

 There are several online resources you can use to learn to program.
 Here are some great sites to consider:

 - CodeAcademy – A great starting point for newbies learning how to code

 - Codewars – Uses game-like challenges to teach you how to code

 - FreeCodeCamp – Offers a community-approach to learning

 - MIT OpenCourseWare – It’s a little like attending MIT except that it’s free and doesn’t have any of the competitive admission requirements that are synonymous with the institution’s computer science department

 - Coursera – More than 50 percent of the courses on the platform are coding

 While those sites are great and all, sometimes, it’s just easier to watch a video of someone coding to learn how it is done.
 LinkedIn Learning has a vast video library of professionally-shot video tutorials on a wide range of programming topics.
 It’s worth checking out.

-The other option would be to study for a computer science degree at some of the best schools in the country.
+The other option would be to study at the best computer science school in the country.
 They’ll teach you everything about coding and programming from an elementary level to an expert.